 Military Personnel-Members of the Armed Forces are required to file state income tax returns with their state of legal domicile, which usually is the state of residence prior to entering military service.
-Persons serving outside of the United States are considered residents and are not exempt from taxes because of foreign assignments.
+Kentucky residents serving outside of the United States are not exempt from taxes because of foreign assignments.
+Any income earned in a combat zone that is exempt for federal tax purposes is also exempt for Kentucky tax purposes.